hardwario/website/content/projects/dragons-fire.en.md

 1. Put the Starter Kit together and pair it: If you are doing this for the first time,  we’ve prepared a [simple guide for you]({{< ref "/handbook/_index.en.md" >}}).
 You need the **radio push button** firmware for the Core Module.
 If you don't know how to download the firmware or what it is, [you can find out more here]({{< ref "/academy/how-to-flash-firmware.en.md" >}}).
 2. In Playground, open the **Messages** tab.
 Here you will see temperature changes.
 The temperature is measured automatically, either regularly after 15 seconds, or when there is a major change.
 And that is what we will use.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566154531/projects/dragon-fire/image4.png" alt = "BigClown Playground messages" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566154531/projects/dragon-fire/image4.png" alt = "HARDWARIO Playground messages" >}}

 ## Set up Node-RED